Dena Hawes, PHD

 David J. Emerson Young

 David was the founder of Young & Laramore Advertising, and had thirty years of professional experience as their CEO and Creative Director.
 His advertising and marketing work included branding of companies and products through television, radio, magazine, newspaper print and billboards.
 Young & Laramore received hundreds of awards in competitive national advertising shows, and were frequently featured in industry publications.
 David has always been an artist and works in painting, drawing, site-specific sculpture, and public art.
-He is currently doing a painting series focused on climate change: the causes, effects on nature, and after effects on humans.
+He is currently finishing a painting series focused on climate change: the causes, effects on nature, and after effects on humans.

 Marc Gopin, PHD